Best brave novels to inspire your teenage daughter

 Have you read any Young Adult fiction recently?
 Because, seriously, YA fiction is where it’s all happening.
 Strong characters, gripping plots, imaginative worldscapes – the best YA books are packed with all the juiciest elements of fiction.
 Perfect for inspiring teenage daughters to take on life at full tilt.
 Here’s my pick of the best!

 Code Name Verity by Elizabeth Wein is the best Young Adult book I have ever read.
 It was so good that I read it again straight away.
 Then I went out and bought copies to give to all my female friends and family (of all ages!).
 Set in World War II, it tells the story of two extraordinary young female pilots and their against-the-odds intense friendship.
 The bravery, ingenuity and love shown by the two heroines is breath-taking and utterly inspiring.
-Buy a copy for yourself as well as your daughter/niece/neighbour and be prepared to cry buckets, it’s brilliant.
+Buy a copy for yourself as well as your son/daughter/niece/neighbour and be prepared to cry buckets, it’s brilliant.

-If horror is your daughter’s genre, The Girl with All the Gifts by M. R. Carey really delivers.
+If horror is your teenager’s genre, The Girl with All the Gifts by M. R. Carey really delivers.
 It’s a zombie novel but packs so much more too.
 Melanie is clever, brave, loving and wise – but highly original too.
 She is also a child zombie torn between helping her human teacher or eating her!
 Poignant as well as terrifying, a truly gripping read.

 Mortal Engines by Philip Reeve is worth reading just to get to know Hester.
 Hester might not be the main character in this book but she is definitely the most interesting.
 She is a total kick-ass character – angry and violent with a fierce temper and a lust for vengeance.
 However she is loyal and brave and wiling to die for those she loves.
 Perfect for a passionate teenager working out who she is and what she believes in.
 (And, best of all, you grow to love Hester despite her flaws).